rielpienaar/portfolio/README.md

 - Developed an athlete training load monitoring system using Excel and Google Sheets, reducing soft-tissue injuries by 81%.
 - Managed academic tracking for rugby players, maintaining compliance with university eligibility requirements.

-## Projects
-### Title
-- Tools: example SQL, Excel, Tableau
-- Overview: example Developed an interactive sales dashboard for a fictional dataset.
-It visualizes key performance indicators such as total sales, sales by region, and trends.
-- Skills Demonstrated: example Data cleaning (Excel), SQL for querying data, and Tableau for visualization.

 ## Education
 BSc(Hons), Sport Science | Stellenbosch University | Cape Town | RSA